mcdemarco/cardpen/doc/index.md

 There is a built-in Mustache tag that you can use to change your template based on whether you are generating cards as HTML or as images: `{{cardImage}}`.
 To turn a section of the template on when you are generating card images, put it between two tags `{{#cardImage}}` and `{{/cardImage}}`.
 To turn a section off, put it between `{{^cardImage}}` and `{{/cardImage}}`.

-For an example of using this tag, click the IDKWDYWTP button and scroll down to the bottom of that template.
+For an example of using this tag, click the **BGG** button and scroll down to the bottom of that template.
 The template uses the tag to add a proxy to the BoardGameGeek image URL when generating images (because BGG is not set up correctly for CORS).
 You can also use these tags to compensate for unexpected differences between your HTML and image output.

 For more hints on how to set up your Mustache template, see the additional examples, [the examples from hccd](https://github.com/vaemendis/hccd/tree/master/examples), and/or [the Mustache documentation](https://mustache.github.io/mustache.5.html).